 Kim Jordan

 Kim has been involved with POP since it was formed in 2007, first serving as a volunteer while in grad school, then as a Board member from 2009-2016.
 She joined POP's staff as Development Director in January 2019, and has served as Co-Executive Director since October 2019, helping POP grow its programs, staff, and impact.
 Kim moved to Philadelphia in 2004 to pursue a PhD in Immunology from the University of Pennsylvania, completing her dissertation on food-borne parasites in 2010.
-It was through planting and tending trees in community orchards across Philadelphia while meeting inspirational community groups and growers that she grew to love with the city and decided to call it home.
-Outside of POP, Kim appreciates the many opportunities the city offers for civic engagement: she is a 2017 graduate of the Citizens Planning Institute, a member of the Riverwards Area Democrats, and since 2018 has served as a Democratic committee person in the 31st Ward.
+It was through planting and tending trees in community orchards across Philadelphia with inspirational community groups and growers that she grew to love the city and decided to call it home.
+Outside of POP, Kim appreciates the many opportunities the city offers for civic engagement: she is a 2017 graduate of the Citizens Planning Institute; a member of the Riverwards Area Democrats; and since 2018 has been active as a Democratic committee person in the 31st Ward.
 In 2023 she joined the Board of Directors of Norris Square Neighborhood Project.

 Sharon Appiah